NeilSiao/NeilSiao.github.io/source/_posts/installVscode.md

 1. Download VSCode deb package
 2. Open it by ubuntu software store
 3. Down

+### Option.1
->>> If it shows unsupported file then use another way, open a command line to install type command below.
+- If it shows unsupported file then use another way, open a command line to install type command below.
 ```
 sudo dpkg -i vscode.deb
 ```

+### Option.2
+move your download file to home directory(~), because Ubuntu software is unable to reach it in /tmp directory. looks like some bug.